 While in theory state rules prevail over county and city rules, in the case of Texas the state Airbnb regulations are so vague that the city-level laws rule this industry.

-Austin Short Term Rental Laws
+1. Austin, Texas Short Term Rental Laws

 Owners of vacation rental properties in Austin need to obtain an operating license.
 This applies to all properties including rooms and guest houses that are rented out for less than 30 consecutive days at a time.

 The Austin short term rental laws categorize such properties into three types: